awslabs/aws-well-architected-labs/content/Well-ArchitectedPartners/100_Labs/100_Automating_Serverless_Best_Practices_with_Dashbird/1_deploy_blue_car_application.md

 ### 1.2.
 Deploy The Blue Car Application.

 1. Launch Cloud9 from the AWS Console.
 The repository where all of the CloudFormation templates are stored will be automatically cloned.
-Go to **oncall-health-sample-app** directory and run **bash build_script.sh**.
+Go to **aws-well-architected-labs/static/wapartners/100_Automating_Serverless_Best_Practices_with_Dashbird/Code/oncall-health-sample-app** directory path and run **bash build_script.sh**.
 It may take 9-10 minutes to complete this deployment.

 ```
-cd oncall-health-sample-app
+cd aws-well-architected-labs/static/wapartners/100_Automating_Serverless_Best_Practices_with_Dashbird/Code/oncall-health-sample-app
 bash build_script.sh
 ```